Saska1618/sentimentAnalysisBayes/README.md

 I am using the imdb dataset from Huggingface: [stanfordnlp/imdb](https://huggingface.co/datasets/stanfordnlp/imdb)

 Note1:
-    this approach on its own was not too successfull, i achiaved 64% accuracy on 2 classes (positive or negative) To further enhance this model i am planning on introducing connection between words and impact, not just polarity
+    this approach on its own was not too successful, I achiaved 64% accuracy on 2 classes (positive or negative) To further enhance this model i am planning on introducing connection between words and impact, not just polarity